cksystemsteaching/selfie/manuscript/encoding.md

 {line-numbers=off}
 ```
 > ./selfie -c selfie.c
-./selfie: this is selfie's starc compiling selfie.c
+./selfie: selfie compiling selfie.c with starc
-./selfie: 176408 characters read in 7083 lines and 969 comments
+./selfie: 284874 characters read in 9867 lines and 1298 comments
-./selfie: with 97779(55.55%) characters in 28914 actual symbols
+./selfie: with 168476(59.14%) characters in 43229 actual symbols
 ...
 ```

-Out of all the characters in `selfie.c` only a little more than half of the characters are actually considered code.
+Out of all the characters in `selfie.c` only a bit more than half of the characters are actually considered code.
 The rest is whitespace and characters in comments.
-The code in `selfie.c` that starc uses to [ignore whitespace and comments](http://github.com/cksystemsteaching/selfie/blob/6069120cb8d50fd31880f69e7f0f83c387913140/selfie.c#L1858-L1913) works by reading characters from left to right, one after the other, and discarding them until a character is found that is not whitespace and not occurring in a comment.
+The code in `selfie.c` that starc uses to [ignore whitespace and comments](https://github.com/cksystemsteaching/selfie/blob/9fdee06fe5cc90e7b143bda14964cc127213d9b7/selfie.c#L2415-L2512) works by reading characters from left to right, one after the other, and discarding them until a character is found that is not whitespace and not occurring in a comment.
 This may also continue until the end of the file is reached without finding such a character.
 Important for us here is to understand that the machine really only looks at one character at a time from start to end of the file.

 Let us have a look at the following ["Hello World!" program](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) written in C\*:

 {line-numbers=on, lang=c}
 <<[A "Hello World!"
 Program](code/hello-world.c)

-and run the [code](http://github.com/cksystemsteaching/selfie/blob/a7fcb70c1683802c644f0cd1af3892696f68f4bd/manuscript/code/hello-world.c) as follows (ignoring the compiler warning):
+and run the [code](https://github.com/cksystemsteaching/selfie/blob/9fdee06fe5cc90e7b143bda14964cc127213d9b7/manuscript/code/hello-world.c) as follows (ignoring the compiler warning):

 {line-numbers=off}
 ```
 > ./selfie -c manuscript/code/hello-world.c -m 1
-./selfie: this is selfie's starc compiling manuscript/code/hello-world.c
+./selfie: selfie compiling manuscript/code/hello-world.c with starc
-./selfie: warning in manuscript/code/hello-world.c in line 5: type mismatch, int expected but int* found
+./selfie: warning in manuscript/code/hello-world.c in line 5: type mismatch, uint64_t expected but uint64_t* found
-./selfie: 729 characters read in 22 lines and 11 comments
+./selfie: 734 characters read in 23 lines and 11 comments
-./selfie: with 80(10.97%) characters in 39 actual symbols
+./selfie: with 94(12.80%) characters in 39 actual symbols
-./selfie: 1 global variables, 1 procedures, 1 string literals
+./selfie: 2 global variables, 1 procedures, 1 string literals
 ./selfie: 1 calls, 2 assignments, 1 while, 0 if, 0 return
+./selfie: symbol table search time was 1 iterations on average and 35 in total
-./selfie: 600 bytes generated with 144 instructions and 24 bytes of data
+./selfie: 632 bytes generated with 116 instructions and 40 bytes of data
+./selfie: init:    lui: 1(0.86%), addi: 49(42.24%)
+./selfie: memory:  ld: 20(17.24%), sd: 11(9.48%)
+./selfie: compute: add: 4(3.44%), sub: 3(2.58%), mul: 1(0.86%), divu: 0(0.00%), remu: 2(1.72%)
+./selfie: control: sltu: 1(0.86%), beq: 5(4.31%), jal: 5(4.31%), jalr: 6(5.17%), ecall: 8(6.89%)
-./selfie: this is selfie's mipster executing manuscript/code/hello-world.c with 1MB of physical memory
+./selfie: selfie executing manuscript/code/hello-world.c with 1MB physical memory on mipster
-Hello World!manuscript/code/hello-world.c: exiting with exit code 0 and 0.00MB of mallocated memory
+Hello World!    ./selfie: manuscript/code/hello-world.c exiting with exit code 0 and 0.00MB mallocated memory
-./selfie: this is selfie's mipster terminating manuscript/code/hello-world.c with exit code 0 and 0.00MB of mapped memory
+./selfie: selfie terminating manuscript/code/hello-world.c with exit code 0
+./selfie: summary: 110 executed instructions and 0.00MB mapped memory
 ...
 ```